Summary

 3. Consider your revenue, profits, or income

-Discounted cash flow:
+Discounted future cash flows:

 Times revenue: